 Being able to remember your password is, of course, necessary and utilizing a pattern might seem to be an easy solution to commit it to memory.
 Complex patterns that use letters, numbers and symbols within a long password are not a security risk.
 However, most people who use patterns in their password rely on overly simplistic ones, and this makes you vulnerable to hackers, particularly if your password is short.
 One particular type of pattern that you must avoid is keyboard-based patterns, such as “123qwe” or “1qaz2wsx.”

 Worried that your business’ data might be vulnerable to hackers?
-The experts at Salt Lake City and Northern Utah’s Nexus IT Consultants can help you evaluate your security procedures to see if you have any glaring holes.
-Contact us today at (435) 659-2533 or (801) 839-7006 or firstname.lastname@example.org to learn more.
+The experts at Salt Lake City’s Nexus IT can help you evaluate your security procedures to see if you have any glaring holes.
+Contact us today at (801) 839-7006 or firstname.lastname@example.org to learn more.